HongVince/1ST-PROJECT-Supplement/README.md

 In this project, I utilize Python to scrape film data from the popular user site IMDB for visualization and analysis.
-Annotations included with the code.

 Modules Used:
 - Pymongo, json, certifi, pandas, matplotlib, numpy, re, urllib3, requests and seaborn.